 Why You Should Thank Your Customers

-The notion of sending a thank you to one’s customers is a strategy that goes largely unnoticed.
+The notion of sending thank-you notes to clients and customers is a strategy that goes largely unnoticed.
 We assure you that they are effective when structured right.
 Here are just some of the reasons why you should consider thanking your customers:

 Sending Thank Yous Builds the Trust of Your Customers